CharanMN7/Personal-Portfolio-Page/README.md

 Finally, I wrote a footer that contained links to my socials and text saying "Let's Connect".
 The icons change color when you hover the mouse over them.
 I finished the work right before bed, after finishing the top nav bar that stays fixed all the time.

+#### Updated my protfolio with JavaScript!

+I just updated my portfolio site with JavaScript for (chingu.io)[https://chingu.io].
+I added an overlay card that has a little description about the project and a *visit* button and a *close* button.
+It took me a little while to figure it out but it was easy.

+First, I created an `aside` element which I intended to use as my overlay card.
+I put in a `figure` element and turned it into flexboxes and put in an image and a `figcaption` that has a heading and a little paragraph to describe the project.
+Then I hid it from displaying immediately.
+It should pop-up only when a project is clicked on.
+And that too, with the same data as the project.
+In order to achieve htis, I used JavaScrript's event object quite a lot, to extract the information from existing HTML and use it for the overlay card.
+This allowed me to write only a single card and customize it based on which project is clicked.

 ### Built with 🛠️

 - HTML
 - CSS
+- JavaScript
 - A lot of brainstorming and hard work

 ### What I Learned 🗒️

-This project taught me the importance to adapt according to my energy levels and situation.
-It showed me it wasn't bad to look at other's design, get inspired, and to create your own.
-And ofcourse, on the tech side of things, it helped me practice my grid skills and gradients.
+This project taught me the importance of adapting according to my energy levels and situation.
+It showed me it wasn't bad to look at other people's designs, get inspired, and create your own.
+And of course, on the tech side of things, it helped me practice my grid skills and gradients.

 ## Author 👨🏻‍💻